 This Directive shall not affect the right of a Member State to determine the volumes of admission of third-country nationals entering its territory for the purpose of seasonal work.
-On this basis, an application for admission to a Member State for the purposes of this Directive may be considered inadmissible [...].
+On this basis and for the purposes of this Directive, an application for authorisation for the purpose of seasonal work may be considered inadmissible.